Skid Row, Los Angeles

 Skid Row is the unofficial name for a neighborhood in Downtown Los Angeles officially known as Central City East.

 Skid Row contains one of the largest stable populations of homeless people in the United States, estimated at over 4,400, and has been known for its condensed homeless population since at least the 1930s.
 Its long history of police raids, targeted city initiatives, and homelessness advocacy make it one of the most notable districts in Los Angeles.

 Covering 50 city blocks immediately east of downtown Los Angeles, Skid Row is bordered by Third Street to the north, Seventh Street to the south, Alameda Street to the east, and Main Street to the west.

 Etymology

 The term "skid row" or "skid road," referring to an area of a city where people live who are "on the skids," derives from a logging term.
 Loggers would transport their logs to a nearby river by sliding them down roads made from greased skids.
 Loggers who had accompanied the load to the bottom of the road would wait there for transportation back up the hill to the logging camp.
-By extension, the term began to be used for places where people with no money and nothing to do gathered, becoming the generic term in North America for a depressed street in a city.
+By extension, the term began to be used for places where people with no money or employment gathered, becoming the generic term in North America for a depressed street in a city.